A Most Mysterious Room: Revisiting a Childhood Classic

 I’m very glad I found there is still magic in her words and in the Velvet Room.

-Linda Borromeo enjoys reading children's books so much she decided to write one of her own.
-Mystery Shores is filled with lighthouses, animals, birds, a traveling library and secrets that young sleuths Christie and Melina must solve.
+Linda Borromeo enjoys reading children's books so much she decided to write her own.
+Mystery Shores is filled with lighthouses, animals, birds, and a traveling library.
+And there are secrets that young sleuths Christie and Melina must solve.
 For ages 10 and up.